stephanmg/travis-dependent-builds/README.md

 ### Prerequisites

+1. Token
-1. As a prerequisit you need to generate a TOKEN from Github's website,
+As a prerequisit you need to generate a TOKEN from Github's website,
 e. g. go to your user profile, navigate to settings, generate an as restrictive as possible TOKEN, and assign it a name, e. g.
 *TRAVIS*.

+2. Settings
-2. Next, navigate to your Travis projects, for instance if your user is *stephanmg* (github/travis) and your project *downstream* then go to: https://travis-ci.org/stephanmg/downstream/settings
+Next, navigate to your Travis projects, for instance if your user is *stephanmg* (github/travis) and your project *downstream* then go to: https://travis-ci.org/stephanmg/downstream/settings